Ears & Sinuses

-Most affected by changing pressure (remember that you feel changes of pressure when you are in an aircraft and that swallowing relieves the pressure)
+Most affected by changing pressure, such as when you are in an aircraft and swallowing relieves the pressure.

-When diving if equalization doesn’t occur then the ear drum (tympanic membrane) could tear / rupture leading to fluid in the middle ear, therefore never force equalizations and equalize often and early.
+When diving, if equalization doesn’t occur then the ear drum (tympanic membrane) could tear or rupture leading to fluid in the middle ear, therefore never force equalizations and equalize often and early.

 Responses to dive pressures – only one with air pocket

 Sound waves vibrate the eardrum (attached to the ossicles)